-$1+x+x2+x3+\dots+xn$
+1+x+x2+x3+.....+xn

 For example: if n is 3 and x is 5, then the program computes 1+5+25+125.

-Print x, n, the sum

-Perform error checking.
+Print x, n, the sum Perform error checking.
 For example, the formula does not make sense for negative exponents - if n is less than 0.
 Have your program print an error message if n<0, then go back and read in the next pair of numbers of without computing the sum.
 Are any values of x also illegal ?
 If so, test for them too.

-Write a C program to implement:i) Precedence and associativityii) Bit Manipulation using switch case ii) To find the GCD (greatest common divisor) of two given integers.
+Write a C program to implement:

+- i) Precedence and associativity - ii) Bit Manipulation using switch case

-Write C programs that use both recursive and non-recursive functions i) To find the factorial of a given integer.
+Write C programs that use both recursive and non-recursive functions